Sergio Fabbrini: Scholarly contributions

-He has published fifteen books, two co-authored books and fourteen edited or co-edited books or journals’ special issues, and more than two hundred scientific articles and essays in seven languages in comparative and European government and politics, American government and politics, international relations and foreign policy, Italian government and politics, and political theory.
+He has published twenty books, two co-authored books and twenty edited or co-edited books or journals’ special issues, and more than two hundred scientific articles and essays in seven languages in peer review journals on comparative and European government and politics, American government and politics, international relations and foreign policy, Italian government and politics, and political theory.
 According to a review in 2010:

-In books and articles over the last decade, Italian political scientist Sergio Fabbrini has been scrambling to understand [the] recent ebb and flow in transatlantic relations.
+In books and articles over the last decade, Sergio Fabbrini has been scrambling to understand the transformation of democracies in a transatlantic context.
 Anti-Americanism in Europe and anti-Europeanism in the United States, Fabbrini argues in America and Its Critics, have challenged the viability of NATO and, prior to Obama’s election, called into question the ability to cooperate on global concerns from terrorism to global warming.
-At the same time, however, Fabbrini has devoted several articles and an entire book, Compound Democracies, to the thesis that the United States and Europe are converging at an institutional level as examples of what he calls “compound democracies.”
-Over the long term, in other words, the two political systems are becoming more alike even as the politicians themselves, in the short term, articulate a different set of political values.
+At the same time, Fabbrini has devoted several articles and an entire book, Compound Democracies, to the thesis that the United States and Europe are converging at an institutional level as examples of what he calls “compound democracies.”
+Over the long term, the two political systems are becoming more alike even as the politicians themselves, in the short term, articulate a different set of political values.
+More recently, he brought his comparative approach to investigate the European Union during crises, with the volumes: Which European Union: Europe After the Euro Crisis, Cambridge, Cambridge University Press, 2015; Europe’s Future: Decoupling and Reforming, Cambridge, Cambridge University Press, 2019; A Federalist Alternative for European Governance: The European Union in Hard Time, Cambridge, Cambridge University Press, 2025.

-Regarding his main recent contributions: (1) he brought the analysis of the European Union (EU) back to the comparative framework; (2) he showed that the EU cannot be analyzed with the categories utilized for nation states; (3) he developed a more comprehensive distinction between national democracies on the basis of their functional logic and institutional structure; (4) he elaborated the original model of ‘compound democracy’ for explaining the functioning logic and the institutional structure of democratic unions of states (as the EU, but also the United States and Switzerland), thus distinguishing between unions of states and nation states; (5) he defined an unprecedented model for understanding political leadership in contemporary governmental systems.
+Regarding his main recent contributions: (1) he brought the analysis of the European Union (EU) back to the comparative framework; (2) he showed that the EU cannot be analyzed with the categories utilized for nation states; (3) he developed a more comprehensive distinction between national democracies on the basis of their functional logic and institutional structure; (4) he elaborated the original model of ‘compound democracy’ for explaining the functioning logic and the institutional structure of democratic unions of states (as the EU, but also the United States and Switzerland) that he defines as federal unions and not federal states, thus distinguishing between unions of states and nation states; (5) he defined an unprecedented model for understanding political leadership in contemporary governmental systems.